What age do I need to be to live in an Abbeyfield retirement home?

 Research from the UK Care Guide shows that the average cost for a stay in a care home starts from £800 per week.
 You can also find out more about paying for short-term or temporary care in a care home from Age UK.

-For emergency respite care, having a short stay in a care home or getting live-in care, it can be as much as £1,500 per week.
+For emergency respite care; a short stay in a care home or getting live-in care can cost as much as £1,500 per week.

-However you can find out more information about specific services, and how much the UK Care Guide think it should cost when you look for care services, in their guide How much does Home Care Cost in 2021.
+However, you can find out more information about specific services, and how much the UK Care Guide think it should cost when you look for care services, in their guide How much does Home Care Cost in 2023.

 Respite care costs at Abbeyfield vary, so it’s best to contact your local Abbeyfield Care Home to find out pricing.